qawemlilo/node-blogger/README.md

 # Node Blogger

-Node Blogger is a small NoDatabase blogging platform for Node.js.
+Node Blogger is a small NoDatabase blogging platform for Node.js that I created becasuse of my frustrations with WordPress's bloatedness and never-ending updates.

 ## Features
  - Super fast, loads only 5 resources and fetches posts from cache